Nour-MK/The-Bot-of-Minor-Inconvenience/README.md

 - Only give the bot the minimum required permissions

 ## Acknowledgements
-Shoutout to [@M-Alshamsi](https://github.com/M-Alshamsi) for the inspiration.
-My passion for annoying you has fueled the completion of this project. 🎉
+Shoutout to [@M-Alshamsi](https://github.com/M-Alshamsi) for the inspiration. <br> My passion for annoying you has fueled the completion of this project. 🎉